kjg9812/notes/causal.md

         - and you can find the effect of D on Y
             - which gives you a combination of lambda and alpha (the arrows between ZD and DY)
         - thus to get the effect you can take the combination effect and divide by that alpha to isolate the effect

+# 11/29/23
+### Selection as a mechanism for evolution
+- directional selection will cause anagenesis
+    - results from competition between variants
+    - results in replacement
+- diversifying selection will cause cladogenesis
+    - results from lack of competition between variations (specialization)
+    - results in co existence
+    - splitting of two lineages from common ancestor

+### Phylogeny
+- history of relationships can be inferred from DNA sequences
+- phylogeny is informative about the spread of pathogens and cancer metastasis
+- history of human ancestry is revealed in genomic DNA

+which trees are the same?
+- check which ones merge into the same branch

+### inferrring a tree by parsimony
+- chracters compared are homologous
+- similarities are due more often to shared ancestry than convergence
+- each row is a DNA sequence
+- each taxa is a species
+- DNA sequences are alligned to each other, and there are allignment positions that we think have been inherited